 Advantages of Europass CV (why it’s not all bad)

-The Europass CV isn’t perfect, but it’s not all bad either.
-If you know your way around CV writing, you can work with its strengths and avoid its biggest pitfalls.
+The Europass CV isn’t all bad.
+If you know your way around CV writing, you can work with its strengths and avoid its pitfalls.
 But does that make it a solid choice for your job search?

 It’s a guideline for European jobseekers